artofhuman/second-city-zoning/README.md

-# 2nd City Zoning
+# Gotham Zoning

-2nd City Zoning is an interactive map that lets you:
+Gotham is an interactive map that lets you:

 -   find out **how your building is zoned**
 -   learn **where to locate your business**